31 December 2006

 EXTENSIONS

-This gets rid of all those annoying advertisements on sites like MySpace.
+Adblock Plus - This gets rid of all those annoying advertisements on sites like MySpace.

 WOT - This shows you the "reputation" of the sites you are visiting.
 The ratings are based on the viewer's (including yours) opinion of the site.
 When a site has a very negative rating, it alerts you.